treverhines/RBF/README.rst

 RBF
 +++
-Python package containing tools radial basis function (RBF) applications.
+Python package containing tools for radial basis function (RBF) applications.
 Applications include interpolating/smoothing scattered data and solving PDEs over irregular domains.
 The complete documentation for this package can be found `here